M0WYE - Home Page

 Photographs of the town where I live

-I spend a lot of spare time working on the Kennington URC/ Methodist Church Web Pages, Kennington Church Homepage
+I maintain the Kennington United Church Web Pages, Kennington Church Homepage

 You can mail me if you like, m0wye (at) radiouk.com, constructive criticism of the pages will always be welcome.